stevepolitodesign/auto-unsubscribe-from-email-in-rails/README.md

 > **What's Going On Here?**
 >
 > - We add a method that checks if a user is subscribed to a particular mailer.
 If the method finds a matching record, then the user is subscribed.
 Otherwise, they are not.
 Note that this is an opt-in strategy.
 We're deliberately looking for records where `subscribed` is set to `true`.
-This means that if there is no record in the database, they'll be unsubscribed.
+This means that if there is no record in the database, they'll be considered unsubscribed.
 > - To make this an opt-out strategy, you could simply replace `subscribed: true` with `subscribed: false`.

-## Step 3: Allow User to Automatically Unsubscribe from a Mailer
+## Step 3: Allow a User to Automatically Unsubscribe from a Mailer

 1. Generate a controller to handle automatic unsubscribes.